openvinotoolkit/openvino_notebooks/notebooks/406-3D-pose-estimation-webcam/README.md

 ![pose estimation_webgl](https://user-images.githubusercontent.com/42672437/183292131-576cc05a-a724-472c-8dc9-f6bc092190bf.gif)

 This demo contains 3D multi-person pose estimation demo.
-Intel OpenVINO™ backend can be used for fast inference on CPU.
-This demo is based on [Lightweight OpenPose](https://arxiv.org/abs/1811.12004) and [Single-Shot Multi-Person 3D Pose Estimation From Monocular RGB](https://arxiv.org/abs/1712.03453) papers.
+Intel OpenVINO™ can be used to accelerate the inference on multiple devices, such as CPU, GPU and VPU.
+The model used in this demo is based on [Lightweight OpenPose](https://arxiv.org/abs/1811.12004) and [Single-Shot Multi-Person 3D Pose Estimation From Monocular RGB](https://arxiv.org/abs/1712.03453) papers.
 It detects 2D coordinates of up to 18 types of keypoints: ears, eyes, nose, neck, shoulders, elbows, wrists, hips, knees, and ankles, as well as their 3D coordinates.
+These 3D coordinates of the keypoints could be used to construct the 3D display of the human poses.
+Also, this 3D display method could be extended to display other 3D models

 ## Notebook Contents